 Answers to FAQs about Arizona’s Divorce Laws

-While it is important to work with an experienced family law attorney throughout the divorce process, it can be helpful to gain a basic understanding of Arizona’s divorce laws as well.
+While it is important to work with an experienced family law attorney throughout the divorce process, it can also be helpful to gain a basic understanding of Arizona’s divorce laws.
 With this in mind, here are answers to some frequently asked questions (FAQs) about the law in Arizona:

 Does it Matter Which Spouse Files for Divorce in Arizona?